Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Results

-where $\nu_{1, 2}$ and $S_{1, 2}$ refers to NVSS and TGSS frequencies and flux densities respectively.
-The flux density accuracy in TGSS ADR1 and NVSS is $\sim10$ per cent \citep{In17} and $\sim5$ per cent \citep{Co98}.
-Using equation 2, the spectral index uncertainty is $\Delta\alpha$=0.05.

-Histogram with spectral index distribution for GRGs, presented in the current article, is shown in Figure \ref{fig:spec-hist}.
-We also include GRGs and GRQs in NVSS survey from \citet{Da20b}.
-The distribution shows different peaks for GRGs and GRQs in the TGSS survey and NVSS survey.
-Low-frequency surveys are more suitable for the detection of lobe dominant giant radio sources which have a steep spectral index.
-For TGSS GRGs and GRQs, histogram peaks are seen near $0.85-0.90$.
-For GRGs in our catalogue, the total span of $\alpha_{150}^{1400}$ is from $0.61$ to $1.19$ with a mean and median of 0.87 and 0.86 respectively.
-The sample of 16 GRQs has a spectral index in the range of 0.51 to 1.03 with a mean and median of 0.81 and 0.84 respectively.
-All GRGs and GRQs have a steep spectral index.
+where $\nu_{1, 2}$ and $S_{1, 2}$ refer to NVSS and TGSS frequencies and flux densities respectively.
+The flux density accuracies in TGSS ADR 1 and NVSS are $\sim10$ percent \citep{In17} and $\sim5$ percent \citep{Co98} respectively.
+Using equation 6, the spectral index uncertainty for the sources presented in the current paper is $\Delta\alpha=0.05$.
+For GRGs in our catalogue, the total span of $\alpha_{150}^{1400}$ ranges from $0.62$ to $1.19$ with a mean and median of 0.87 and 0.86 respectively.
+10 GRQs from our sample have a spectral index in the range of 0.51 to 1.03 with a mean and median of 0.80 and 0.81, respectively.

-The radio spectral index is commonly utilized to differentiate between source components like core and lobe.
-To ensure the location of the core, we compute spectral index of the probable core region (found from optical/IR counterpart and radio morphology) using TGSS and FIRST survey (when available) and found that all of them are showing flat spectral index ($\alpha_{150}^{1400}<0.5$).
+The radio spectral index is commonly used to differentiate between different components of a radio galaxy like core and lobe.
+To ensure the location of the core, we compute the spectral index of the probable core region (found from optical/IR counterpart and radio morphology) using TGSS and NVSS; we found that all of them show flat spectral index ($\alpha_{150}^{1400}<0.5$) which is signature of the core of RGs.